wallacebrf/Synology-to-TrueNAS/README.md

 It is obvious from the details above that I am a big Synology user however with the details of the new 2025 models and their restrictive HDD policies are causing me to look else where.
 Synology has indicated that it is possible to move existing drives from a pre-2025 unit to a 2025 unit and the drives will work.
 Based on community discussion that has been proven to be true.
 However if any of those drives fail, unless you use the great script https://github.com/007revad/Synology_HDD_db, replacement drives must be Synology brand.

-With this news I have decided to move away from Synology and I am eyeing TrueNAS Community (SCALE).
+With this news I have decided to move away from Synology and I am eying TrueNAS Community (SCALE).
 I am currently testing TrueNAS on an old Dell Micro PC I had available.
 I first tried to use a M.2 to 4x SATA adapter to try adding more drives to the box as the processor and IGPU would actually be enough for me to comfortably move to if I could get drive expansion options to work.
 Unfortunately with the adapter in the M.2 slot, the system refused to POST.

 For my testing I am using a 256GB SSD from an old laptop and the 512GB NVME drive in the Dell's M.2 slot.